STORM: A Spatio-Temporal Factor Model Based on Dual Vector Quantized Variational Autoencoders for Financial Trading: Experiment

 \subsection{Discussion on Performance}

-\textbf{Efficiency}. \texttt{STORM} achieves remarkable efficiency in real-world trading scenarios.
-Unlike high-frequency trading systems requiring ultra-low latency and specialized hardware, our daily trading strategy operates efficiently on standard CPU hardware.
-This is enabled by a compact model architecture characterized by: i) a minimalist design with only a few transformer blocks (see Appendix~\ref{sec:D_Implementation}), and ii) a lightweight parameterization comprising 15.2 million FP32 parameters on DJ30.
-This design ensures seamless deployment on edge devices while supporting concurrent market analysis and trading.
+\textbf{Efficiency}. \texttt{STORM} runs efficiently in real-world daily trading without the ultra-low latency or specialized hardware needed for high-frequency systems, even on standard CPUs.
+This is enabled by a compact architecture with only a few transformer layers and 15.2M FP32 parameters on DJ30, enabling deployment on edge devices while supporting concurrent market analysis and trading.

-\textbf{Effectiveness}. \texttt{STORM} exhibits exceptional performance compared to baseline methods, showcasing versatility across tasks including PM and AT.
-Unlike baselines that often excel in specific tasks but lack generalizability, \texttt{STORM} consistently delivers robust overall results.
-Moreover, \texttt{STORM} can balance returns and risks by emphasizing comprehensive investment performance over individual financial metrics.
-Collectively, these attributes substantiate that the additional computational cost incurred by \texttt{STORM} is well justified by its robustness and adaptability across diverse tasks and datasets.
+\textbf{Effectiveness}. \texttt{STORM} delivers consistently strong performance across diverse tasks, including PM and AT, outperforming baselines that often specialize in one domain but fail to generalize.
+It balances return and risk, targeting comprehensive investment performance rather than over-optimizing for a single metric.
+Robustness and versatility across tasks justify the design of our proposed model.

-\textbf{Generalization}. \texttt{STORM} demonstrates robust generalizability by achieving strong performance across markets with varying scales and distinct characteristics.
-It excels on both the DJ30, which reflects large-cap industrial blue chips, and the SP500, representing a broader market across diverse industries.
-Furthermore, its flexible encoder-decoder architecture allows the integration of additional layers such as Mamba ~\cite{gu2023mamba, mamba2} and ensures applicability to diverse trading environments and asset classes.
+\textbf{Generalization}. \texttt{STORM} generalizes across markets of varying scales and characteristics, excelling on both DJ30 (large-cap industrial blue chips) and SP500 (broad, diversified industries).
+These representative U.S. datasets cover concentrated and diversified indices, and their depth makes them a strong proxy for other markets like China or the U.K..
+The flexible encoder-decoder architecture also allows using additional layers like Mamba ~\cite{gu2023mamba, mamba2} and ensures applicability to diverse trading environments and asset classes.